-Milwaukie Community Members,
+Milwaukie Residents,

-One of the primary roles of government is to use taxpayer dollars to provide high-quality programs and services, while doing so in a thoughtful, responsible and transparent manner.
-This includes providing regular reports about the city's finances.
-We are proud to present the People's Annual Financial Report (PAFR) for the fiscal year ended June 30, 2021.
+One of the primary roles of government is to use taxpayer dollars to provide the high-quality programs and services the community expects and deserves, and to do so in a thoughtful, transparent manner.
+This includes providing regular reports on the City's finances.
+We are proud to present the People's Annual Financial Report (PAFR) for the fiscal year ended June 30, 2022.

-The PAFR is designed to provide a summary of the city's financial activities.
-It's a high-level report for those who wish to learn more about how Milwaukie's money is spent.
-Within this report, you will find a condensed and simplified format of the Annual Comprehensive Financial Report.
-It's important to note, this report is unaudited and presented on a non-Generally Accepted Accounting Principles (GAAP) basis.
-It contains summarized financial information and does not provide all the necessary financial statements or note disclosures required by GAAP.
-The Annual Comprehensive Financial Report is a more detailed and complete financial presentation, which is prepared in conformity with GAAP and audited by the city's independent auditors.
+The PAFR is designed to provide a summary view of the financial activities of the City.
+It is a high-level report for citizens who wish to learn more about Milwaukie finances.
+Within this report you will find a condensed and simplified format of the Annual Financial Report (AFR).
+It is important to note that this report is unaudited and is presented on a non-Generally Accepted Accounting Principles (GAAP) basis.
+It contains condensed financial information and does not provide all the necessary financial statements and note disclosures required by GAAP.

+The AFR is a more detailed and complete financial presentation, which is prepared in conformity with GAAP and is audited by the City's independent auditors.

-The City of Milwaukie is proud to have received all three of the Government Finance Officers Association (GFOA) awards for local government finance:
+The City of Milwaukie is proud that it has received all three of the Government Finance Officers Association (GFOA) awards for local government finance:

-- Distinguished Budget Presentation Award - · Certificate of Achievement for Excellence in Financial Reporting - · Award for Outstanding Achievement in Popular Annual Financial Reporting
+- Distinguished Budget Presentation Award - Certificate of Achievement for Excellence in Financial Reporting - Award for Outstanding Achievement in Popular Annual Financial Reporting

-It's our belief that participating in GFOA award programs improves everyone's understanding of Milwaukie finances.
-Receiving these awards highlights our shared belief that financial information, presented in formats consistent with the highest standards in governmental financial reporting, is the best way to achieve financial transparency.
+It is our belief that participating in GFOA award programs enhances the community with an understanding of Milwaukie finances.
+Attaining these awards demonstrates our belief that sharing financial information in formats consistent with the highest standards in governmental financial reporting is the best way to achieve financial transparency.

-Throughout the year, the Finance Department works on budgets, audits, financial policies, financial forecasts and financial management.
-We would like to thank the hard-working staff of the finance department, who are responsible for producing this report, as well as the Annual Comprehensive Financial Report.
+Throughout the year, the Finance Department works on budgets, audits, financial policies, financial forecasts, and financial management.
+We would like to thank the hard-working staff of the Finance department that is responsible for producing this report and the AFR.
 Their commitment to accountability and integrity provides a great service to the Milwaukie community.
 We invite you to seek more in-depth information online.
-The Annual Comprehensive Financial Report, Biennial Budget, and other detailed reporting are available at www.milwaukieoregon.gov/finance.
-This webpage also includes information about department operations, capital projects, agendas, meetings and much more.
+The ACFR, Biennial Budget, and other detailed reporting are available online at www.milwaukieoregon.gov/finance.
+The website also includes information about department operations, capital projects, job and volunteer opportunities, City Council agenda, meetings and much more.

-For any questions about this report, please email Finance Director Bonnie Dennis at dennisb@milwaukieoregon.gov.
+If you have any questions about this document, please email Finance Director Toby LaFrance (lafrancet@milwaukieoregon.gov).